turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

 ## Iteration 3 - Creating a New Cover

-- In the new cover form view, users should be able to fill out the four input fields and then hit the save button
+- In the new cover form view, users should be able to fill out the four input fields and then hit the Make My Book button
-- When the save button is clicked, several things will happen:
+- When the Make My Book button is clicked, several things will happen:
   - Save the submitted data into the respective arrays (cover URL into the covers array, title string into the titles array, etc) so that future random covers can use the user-created data
   - Use the values from the inputs to create a new instance of the Cover class
   - Change back to the main home view (hiding the form view again)